Overview

 Head back to hotel relaxing until appointed time with tour guide transfer to Siem Reap airport for your departure flight.

-Note: Official check-out time at 12:00 mid-day, late check-out subjects to room available.
+Note: Official check-out time at 12:00 mid-day, late check-out subjects to room available, you still use the hotel amenity beside room even checked-out.

 Experience